-Policy Labelling Requirements for Pathology and Forensic Specimens NSWHP\PD\023
+Labelling Requirements for Pathology and Forensic SpecimensNSWHP\PD\023

-- 8.3 Operations Directors or Managers of the service must ensure that: - a) The requirements of this policy are applied, achieved and sustained - b) All staff are made aware of their obligations in relation to this policy and - c) All staff receive appropriate training to enable them to carry out their obligations in relation to this policy.
+- 7.2.
+Each NSWHP site involved in specimen testing must have an effective process in place to ensure a standardised approach to the receipt, acceptance and rejection of specimens that complies with this policy. - 7.3.
+Operations Directors or Managers of the service must ensure that: - a) The requirements of this policy are applied, achieved and sustained - b) All staff are made aware of their obligations in relation to this policy and - c) All staff receive appropriate training to enable them to carry out their obligations in relation to this policy.

-9. Legal and Policy Framework
+8. Legal and Policy Framework